Boomerang App Hidden Settings

-Boomerang is Instagram’s quick video app that allows you to capture funny little clips with high image quality, as it shoots 10 photos and turns them into a video clip.
+Boomerang is Instagram’s quick video app that allows you to capture funny short video clips with high image quality, as it shoots 10 photos and turns them into a video clip.
 Due to the low frame rate, your subject will automatically look slightly comical.
 You don’t require an Instagram account to use the app, by the way.

-How to record a video with “Boomerang”
+Record a video with “Boomerang”

 It’s dead simple, really.
 Open the app and aim it at something that is moving, then tap the Shutter Button at the center of the bottom of the interface.
 You can swap cameras by pressing the arrows at the bottom right.
 There is not much more to know on the surface, aside from the sharing options for Instagram and Facebook or advanced sharing options accessed by tapping “more”.
 You can also save your Boomerang shots as videos in your “Photos” app.

-Open up the app and tap the display four times, using four fingers.
+To access the Boomerang Setings open up the app and tap the display four times, using four fingers.
 It is important to get the timing right, simply repeat tapping it until you get it.
 The menu allows you to set up a bunch of quality and appearance settings, which we will cover below.